andrasq/qlogger/README.md

         // =>

 Two very simple filters are included; each adds a timestamp and the loglevel.
-`filterBasic()` produces a plaintext logline, the `JsonFilter` a json bundle with fields "time", "level" and "message".
+`BasicFilter` produces a plaintext logline, the `JsonFilter` a json bundle with fields "time", "level" and possibly "message".
 The json filter can log text or objects, and can merge fields from a static template object into each logline.
 The standard fields "time", "level" and "message" in the template object are overwritten with the run-time values; this can be used to control the order